-At the ministerial meeting in Sofia, "Southeast Energy Transition - Regional Cooperation for Energy Security, Diversification and Transition", North Macedonia together with SEE countries set up regional taskforce to jointly diversify gas supplies and strengthen energy security.
-The regional taskforce will support and coordinate the and sublighted bills between the regional task force will support and coordinate the implementation of the joint preparedness plans in the region, including international purchase, storage and interconnections, as well as provide specific regional expertise and know-how to develop and implement the REPower EU action plan.
-The North Macedonia section of the Greece-North Macedonia gas interconnector project is one of the highest priority projects for both countries, for the regions, as well project is one or the nightst priority projects to both countries, for the legislis, as well as for the Energy Community, being supported by all the relevant European institutions.
+- At the ministerial meeting in Sofia, "Southeast Energy Transition Regional Cooperation for Energy Security, Diversification and Transition", North Macedonia together with SEE countries set up regional taskforce to jointly diversify gas supplies and strengthen energy security.
+The regional taskforce will support and coordinate the implementation of the joint preparedness plans in the region, including international purchase, storage and interconnections, as well as provide specific regional expertise and know-how to develop and implement the REPower EU action plan.
+The North Macedonia section of the Greece-North Macedonia gas interconnector - The North Macedonia section of the Greece-North Macedonia gas interconnector project is one of the highest priority projects for both countries, for the regions, as well as for the Energy Community, being supported by all the relevant European institutions.
 Implementation of this project will provide stability in the energy supply, will enable diversification and security of sources of supply, and will also enable access to a more competitive natural gas market.
 Investing in natural gas in North Macedonia is seen as a transitory measure to enable a gradual shift to renewable, green and clean energy, improving environmental health and ensuring energy security in the long run.
-Climate ambitions and cooperation on climate change/Just transition and meeting Eu requirements for coal phase-out and decarbonization Ongoing energy crisis as well as reaching the climate neutral aims at EU level, once again highlighted that a change in the energy system is needed - a transition that will bring clean energy to the forefront.
-Coal regions at EU and WB should change and define scenarios for their gradually transitions, followed with development of advanced climate policies and measures and protected vulnerable consumers